-We wrote a Python code to compute $\mathbf{V} \mathbf{T} \mathbf{U}$ using \texttt{SageMath}~\cite{SageMath} for necessary crystal systems, centring types, and axis settings.
-The precomputed $\mathbf{V} \mathbf{T} \mathbf{U}$ are stored in the \texttt{spglib} source code together with the corresponding set of generators as data set.
-With this origin shift $\mathbf{p}_\text{p}$, the translation parts of the space group operations are compared with the data sets straightforwardly.
+A Python script was written to compute the matrices $\mathbf{V} \mathbf{T} \mathbf{U}$ for crystal systems and their centering types and axis settings using the \texttt{SageMath} code.\cite{SageMath} The precomputed $\mathbf{V} \mathbf{T} \mathbf{U}$ matrices are stored in the \texttt{spglib} source code together with the corresponding sets of the rotation parts of the generators in the primitive cell setting.